lvgl/lvgl/docs/overview/obj.rst

 The following predefined parts exist in LVGL:

-- :c:enumerator:`LV_PART_MAIN`: A background like rectangle
+- :cpp:enumerator:`LV_PART_MAIN`: A background like rectangle
-- :c:enumerator:`LV_PART_SCROLLBAR`: The scrollbar(s)
+- :cpp:enumerator:`LV_PART_SCROLLBAR`: The scrollbar(s)
-- :c:enumerator:`LV_PART_INDICATOR`: Indicator, e.g. for slider, bar, switch, or the tick box of the checkbox
+- :cpp:enumerator:`LV_PART_INDICATOR`: Indicator, e.g. for slider, bar, switch, or the tick box of the checkbox
-- :c:enumerator:`LV_PART_KNOB`: Like a handle to grab to adjust the value
+- :cpp:enumerator:`LV_PART_KNOB`: Like a handle to grab to adjust the value
-- :c:enumerator:`LV_PART_SELECTED`: Indicate the currently selected option or section
+- :cpp:enumerator:`LV_PART_SELECTED`: Indicate the currently selected option or section
-- :c:enumerator:`LV_PART_ITEMS`: Used if the widget has multiple similar elements (e.g. table cells)
+- :cpp:enumerator:`LV_PART_ITEMS`: Used if the widget has multiple similar elements (e.g. table cells)
-- :c:enumerator:`LV_PART_TICKS`: Ticks on scales e.g. for a chart or meter
+- :cpp:enumerator:`LV_PART_TICKS`: Ticks on scales e.g. for a chart or meter
-- :c:enumerator:`LV_PART_CURSOR`: Mark a specific place e.g. text area's or chart's cursor
+- :cpp:enumerator:`LV_PART_CURSOR`: Mark a specific place e.g. text area's or chart's cursor
-- :c:enumerator:`LV_PART_CUSTOM_FIRST`: Custom parts can be added from here.
+- :cpp:enumerator:`LV_PART_CUSTOM_FIRST`: Custom parts can be added from here.

 The main purpose of parts is to allow styling the "components" of the widgets.
 They are described in more detail in the